 Learning how to keep feet warm with poor circulation may seem difficult but in fact, with some simple precautionary steps, it doesn’t have to be difficult.
 Just make sure you are extremely careful with your choice of clothing and footwear both inside and outside the house to make sure you don’t experience problems.

 Just as one final point blood flow to the feet can be helped with the use of leg massage devices.
 You can read our article on some of the best foot and calf massagers that are currently on the market.
-These can be incredibly useful at helping blood flow and assisting even where there is nerve damage.
-Use them in conjunction with our other recommendations for best results.
+These can be incredibly useful in helping blood flow and assisting even where there is nerve damage.
+Use them in conjunction with my other recommendations for best results.

 More Articles About Foot and Leg Care